shubhamd99/full_android/README.md

 * REST typically uses JSON and XML formats for data transfer.
 However, gRPC relies on Protobuf for an exchange of data over the HTTP/2 protocol.

 * REST utilizing HTTP 1.1 requires a TCP handshake for each request.
 Hence, REST APIs with HTTP 1.1 can suffer from latency issues.
 On the other hand, gRPC relies on HTTP/2 protocol, which uses multiplexed streams.
 Therefore, several clients can send multiple requests simultaneously without establishing a new TCP connection for each one.
 Also, the server can send push notifications to clients via the established connection.

+## Intent

+An intent is a messaging object used to request any action from another app component.
+Intents facilitate communication between different components in several ways.
+The intent is used to launch an activity, start the services, broadcast receivers, display a web page, dial a phone call, send messages from one activity to another activity, and so on.

+* Explicit intents are communicated between two activities inside the same application.
+* Implicit intent is communicated between two activities of an application.

+## Deep Linking

+A deep link is a URL that is used to direct users to a specific page or specific activity within the application.
+We can also pass data to our application with the help of these deep links.